 . . .

 Do you have any tried and true holiday shopping tips?
 I’d love to hear them!
+Hope you found this helpful as you search for the perfect gifts this year!

 Thanks to Ibotta for sponsoring this post.
 All Ibotta offers were valid as of publish date.
 I appreciate you supporting brands that wit & whimsy partners with!
 You can see our most recent collaboration here.